 To run a successful crowdfunding campaign, you’ll want to compare sites to find the right platform for your business.
 You’ll then need a compelling story and persuasive pitch that makes your audience want to help you.
 A video can often help make your pitch more emotionally engaging.

 Startup Business Loans: Bad Credit

-Keep in mind that financiers who are willing to lend to you if you have low credit typically will require you to pay a higher interest rate.
+Keep in mind financiers who are willing to lend to you if you have poor credit typically will require you to pay a higher interest rate.

 If you have customers who owe you money, you may be able to obtain financing through invoice factoring.
 This is an arrangement where you sell a financial provider your unpaid invoices at a discount in exchange for a lump sum.
 They get repaid when they collect from your customers.